christophstrasen/LQR/docs/schema_focused_refactoring_plan.md

    - Document how to inspect schemas in the example output (e.g., `local customer = result:get("customers")`).

 6. **Future work placeholders**
-   - Design `asSchema`/alias helpers that can rename or merge schemas for chained joins.
+   - Design `asSchema`/renaming helpers that can relabel or merge schemas for chained joins.
    - Explore normalized emission structures once we need multi-schema records beyond `left/right`.
    - Decide whether to warn on `RxMeta.sourceTime` anomalies or let callers self-police.